TorchLean

 First, the model type says exactly what the model accepts and returns:

-nn.Sequential (Shape.Vec 2) (Shape.Vec 1)
+nn.Sequential (Shape.vec 2) (Shape.vec 1)

-Third, train.regression attaches a loss convention to the model.
+Third, Trainer.new attaches a loss convention to the model.
 The model definition and the training task are separate: the same model shape can appear in a regression task, a classification task, an export path, or a proof statement.

 The runnable file is NN.Examples.Quickstart.SimpleMlpTrain.